tusharsnx/jsx-css-module-transforms/README.md

 }
 ```

-> Note: *The plugin expects source code with **JSX**, plugins that executes before might transform JSX even before it reaches to the plugin.
+> Note: _The plugin relies on the **JSX** syntax.
+Other plugins that executes early might transform JSX
-> If plugin isn't working or throwing unexpected errors, try keeping it at the beginning of the list.*
+> before it reaches to the plugin which might cause some problems. jsx-css-module-transforms plugin needs
+> to be placed before(ideally, at the beginning) other plugins that transform JSX._

 # Usage